 - File names must contain only the ASCII characters a-z, A-Z, 0-9, hyphens, and underscores.
 Spaces in filenames are not allowed!

-Speaker Ready Room & Ready DeskOnce you arrive in Champaign-Urbana, you may view your presentation on a computer with the same build as the classroom computers in our Speaker Ready Room in Noyes 164.
-If you need assistance, please contact the Symposium Staff at the Speaker Ready Desk next to the registration desk.
+Previewing Your Talk or Getting Help in UrbanaOnce you arrive in Champaign-Urbana, you may view your presentation on a computer with the same build as the classroom computers in the cubicles behind the registration desk in the Chemistry Library.
+If you need assistance with your talk, please contact the Symposium Staff at the station to the right of the registration desk.

 ArchiveTo extend the reach of the Symposium beyond those who are able to attend in person, presentation files are retained and made freely available online to the community from our repository.
 This repository will represent a permanent archive of the meeting.
 By submitting your presentation, you grant the International Symposium on Molecular Spectroscopy and the University of Illinois the non-exclusive right (which does not limit you in terms of future publication or distribution of your work) to make content for the ISMS Repository (hereafter called the “Work”) available in any format in perpetuity.